ralphcajipe/ITSpecialistCertificationPython/README.md

 GMetrix practice exams are designed to expose trainees to hands-on experience with the Python programming language, features, capabilities, writing, debugging, and maintaining well-formed, well documented Python code.

+## Topics / Objectives
+- Operations using Data Types and Operators (20-25%)
+- Flow Control with Decisions and Loops (25-30%)
+- Input and Output Operations (20-25%)
+- Code Documentation and Structure (15-20%)
+- Troubleshooting and Error Handling (5-10%)
+- Operations using Modules and Tools (1-5%)